 Many people who have experienced trauma do not develop Post Traumatic Stress Disorder (PTSD), however, they often still benefit from working with a highly trained therapist to work through the complicated symptoms that often follow a traumatic incident.
 Research shows that obtaining therapy quickly after a trauma can often prevent the development of PTSD symptoms.
-If PTSD has developed, either from a single incident trauma or multiple traumas, it can be successfully treated and recovery is possible.
+If PTSD has developed, either from a single incident trauma or multiple, complex traumas, it can be successfully treated and recovery is possible.

 Trauma can change the way you think about yourself and how you interact with the world.
 You may believe you are to blame for what happened.
 After a trauma or upsetting life events, people often have trouble making sense of what happened to them and struggle to return to their “normal” life.
 Trauma therapies can help your body and mind to heal providing you a sense of peace, safety, and the ability to resume fully living your life.

-I am trained in Eye Movement Desensitization & Reprocessing (EMDR), Cognitive Processing Therapy (CPT), and The Trauma-Conscious Yoga Method.
+Our therapists all have training in evidence-based trauma therapies.
 Each modality has a different approach which allows us to decide together what best fits your needs, your personality and will give us the tools needed to address the trauma(s) deeper than traditional talk therapy can while allowing the body and mind to heal.

 Many clients are hesitant to begin therapy because they often struggle to put into words what exactly is bothering them or they simply just don’t know where to begin.
 Through the use of sand-tray therapy children, teens, and even adults can effectively express and process their inner thoughts, struggles, concerns, and emotions.